-Welcome back to all our Nursery pupils after the Easter holiday and we hope everyone had fun learning and talking about sustainability at home!
+Welcome back to all our Nursery pupils after the half term break and we hope everyone had fun celebrating the Platinum Jubilee.

-Linking to our Power of Reading texts, pupils will learn more about different plants and seasons and talk about what plants they see using a range of vocabulary.
+Linking to our Power of Reading texts, pupils will learn more about different animals in the farm and talk about what animals they see using a range of vocabulary.
 Pupils will continue to learn about the need to respect and care for the natural environment and all living things.
-They will also have the opportunity to grow their own cress and other plants in the classroom and investigate what plants need to grow in Nursery.
+They will also learn about the life cycle of some farm animals and explore different food animals provide.

-Within the Nursery, the role-play areas this half term will be a Plant Investigation Lab, a planting allotment and a Garden Centre for pupils to apply the knowledge that they have learned about plants and to use longer sentences to elaborate on each other’s ideas.
+Within the Nursery, the role-play areas this half term will be a What the Ladybird Heard Police Station and a Farm Shop for pupils to apply the knowledge that they have learned about farm animals and to use longer sentences to elaborate on each other’s ideas.
 Pupils will also be encouraged to use ‘and’ to join up ideas.
 The different role-play areas will provide different opportunities for pupils to embed maths and literacy skills that they have learned.

-As part of their learning within Expressive Arts and Design, pupils will have plenty of opportunities to draw various plants as well as to plan and express their own ideas through different materials and media such as paint and other natural materials to create different plant-themed craft.
+As part of their learning within Expressive Arts and Design, pupils will have plenty of opportunities to draw various animals as well as to plan and express their own ideas through different materials and media such as paint and other natural materials to create different animal-themed craft.

-We look forward to another half term of fun learning!
+We are excited for our last half term of fun learning!

 All website content copyright © Edward Pauling Primary School